EliaTarasoff/super-tabletop-rpg/species/beetle.md

 ### Tough Teeth, Sturdy Stomach
 You've got extra-strong teeth and stomach, letting you eat things other animals cannot, such as wood, stone, feces or bone.
 Don't waste a thing!
+(Normal food is free, but tough stuff expends this ability.)
 Slots: [ ]-[ ]-[ ]